-The most important information are the local host and the code number.
-When you try to connect Excel to either Power BI or Analysis Services, you need these information so that you can make a connection between DAX Studio and either of the two software mentioned.
+The most important information is the local host and the code number.
+When you try to connect Excel to either Power BI or Analysis Services, you need this information so that you can make a connection between DAX Studio and either of the two software mentioned.

-The time at the end allows you to keep track of the seconds or minutes that have elapsed when executing a query.
+The time, in the end, allows you to keep track of the seconds or minutes that have elapsed when executing a query.

-This overview on the user interface of DAX Studio is a good foundation before writing DAX codes.
-The more profound your knowledge is on the basics, the more you’ll succeed when dealing with advanced problems.
+This overview of the user interface of DAX Studio is a good foundation before writing DAX codes.
+The more profound your knowledge of the basics, the more you’ll succeed when dealing with advanced problems.